bayespecon Replication of panelg_manual and sdemo_programs

 Example D: semip-style Spatial Probit with Spatial Regional Effects

-This mirrors the core MATLAB semip_g structure:
+This mirrors the core legacy semip_g structure:

 • binary outcome from latent threshold,